garrandall/popular-music-data/tracks/trumpets-jason-derulo.md

 Every time that you get undressed
 I hear symphonies in my head
-I wrote this song looking at you ooh, oh
+I wrote this song looking at you oh, oh
 Oh, yeah

 Every time (Every time) that you get undressed